 - PRO-Tip: The way I figure out if a dessert can be frozen is to look for it in the frozen foods section of your grocery store!

 Harvesting Summer Recipes

-The Sunday Supper Tastemakers are sharing recipes and tricks for saving the best of summer before the season is over.
-From canning to pickling to freezing, you will find loads of inspiration.
+Here are a few more recipes and tricks for saving the best of summer before the season is over.
 Let me know what you plan to preserve from the summer!

 - Pear Ginger Jam by Hezzi-D’s Books and Cooks